telatin/blank-gh-site/_posts/2019-05-01-Remove-PDF-password.md

 ---
 layout: post
-title: Remove PDF password
+title: Remove PDF password CLI
 ---

-## Command line PDF password removal

 There are handy command line PDF manipulation tools, and while in the past I used several times `pdftk` (to cut and paste pages...), I noticed that its installation in *macOS* is not as easy as it is under Linux, so I gave a try to `qpdf`, that worked perfectly.